Local Domestic Abuse/Sexual Assault Shelters/Organizations

 For information on TANF for your state, look up “TANF [your state].

 -Diaper and wipe programs

 -Clothing and basic necessity options

-When you obtain housing, many areas have a center of donated goods that you can go to, to pick out household items you need such as beds, couches, bedding, kitchen items and towels.
-This makes it possible to start over when oftentimes victims leave with only the clothes on their back.
+When you obtain housing, many areas have a center of donated goods that you can go to, to pick out household items you need such as beds, couches, bedding, kitchen items, and towels.
+This makes it possible to start over when oftentimes victims leave with only the clothes on their backs.

 Crisis Text Line: Text “Home” to 741741 from anywhere in the United States, anytime, about any time of crisis.
 A live, trained Crisis Counselor receives and responds, all from their secure online platform.
 The Crisis Counselor will help you move from a hot moment to a cool moment.

 Sunshine Behavioral Health: “We put together a resource article that discusses emerging solutions to domestic violence.
 Our article also discusses teen dating violence and how people can educate them on domestic violence prevention.
 We’ve added a list of free hotlines and organizations for domestic violence victims to reach out to as well as a shelter locator.
 Our main objective is to spread awareness and provide education & relief to those that may be suffering.”